otDan/Rounds-GameSaver/GameSaver/README.md

 Tired of people leaving and having your games crash?
 This is the solution for you.

 ## Versions
+- 1.0.4
+  - Set gamemode of the save when you load it
 - 1.0.3
   - Added steam id loading and saving animation
 - 1.0.2